 Sora gasped as his vision blurred for a moment.
 As it did the vision of a large grass plain filled with weird creatures he had never seen before flashed through his mind.
 Just before the vision faded away he caught a glimpse of a girl sitting on a large rock with one of the strange creatures sitting in her lap.

 Sora stumbled forward as the vision vanished from his mind.
 He looked to see all the kids and the workers were giving him a strange look.
 Clearing his throat he told them, "Sorry, got dizzy for a second there."

 A few kids gave him a skeptical look, others just shrugged it off, and others just got the excited look back in their eyes.
 Shaking his head Sora went back to demonstrating his swordsmanship.
 Though after a few upper swings, and some simple sword thrusts the daycare workers declared that recess was over and that they had to go back inside.

 All the kids complained and protested but little by little they all trudged inside.
 The last two to go inside were Eily and Barak who both talked to Sora.

-"Hey Sora!"
+"Hey, Sora!"
 Baron said, nearly jumping up and down with excitement.
 "Think you can show me how to use a real sword?"

-"Maybe with a wooden sword when your older," Sora chuckled.
+"Maybe with a wooden sword when you're older," Sora chuckled.
 Barak pouted at the answer but shrugged it off.
 Sora chuckled even more at Barak's expression but stopped when Eily started tugging on his jacket sleeve again.

 Sora's thoughts stopped at that.
 The crystal glowed when he got dizzy?
 No, it glowed when he had that weird vision flash through his mind.
 There was no doubt about it now.
 There was most definitely something up with his crystal of his.
 And once again he knew only his mom would be able to answer what that was.